SPDLDaemon/SPDL-PDB/README.md

 ## slideshow
 ### [link to slideshow presentation](/218-pdb.pdf)
 ## features
-* 16 3.3v
+* 8 3.3v plugs
-* 16 5v
+* 8 3.3v and 5v plugs
-* 24 plugs for 3.3v and/or 5v
+* 8 5v plugs
-* 4 plugs for 14v
+* 4 14v plugs
 * two 5v buck converters (to isolate servos from other systems)
 * two 3.3v regulators (to isolate components and/or provide more current)
-* 8 of the 3.3v and 8 of the 5v have signal wires brought out to separate pins so that for example all 3 wires of a servo could be plugged into the board and then the servo signal could be a socket-socket jumper wire from the pic board to the pdb
+* 8 of the 3.3v and 8 of the 5v have signal wires brought out to separate pins so that for example all 3 wires of a servo can be plugged into the board and then the servo signal can be a socket-socket jumper wire from the pic board to the pdb

 ## user guide
 ![218PDBguide](/218PDBguide.drawio.png)